skip to content

 Back to Top

-Under California’s Penal Code 1000 people who are charged with drug possession, being under the influence, and other types of drug charges may qualify for pretrial diversion instead of regular sentencing.
-After successfully completing drug treatment, the charges will be dismissed and there won’t be a criminal record.
+Under California's Penal Code 1000, people who are charged with drug possession, being under the influence, and other types of drug charges may qualify for pretrial diversion instead of regular sentencing.
+After successfully completing drug treatment, the charges will be dismissed, and there will not be a criminal record.

 To be eligible for PC 1000 pretrial diversion, you must meet the following conditions:

-• You are not charges with a violent offense
+• You are not charged with a violent offense

 • No felony convictions in the previous five years

-• No convictions in the past five years for a drug offense that doesn’t qualify for PC 1000
+• No convictions in the past five years for a drug offense that does not qualify for PC 1000

 Back to Top

-As is obvious from the name, drug crimes are crimes that include some type of involvement with drugs.
+As is evident from the name, drug crimes are crimes that include some involvement with drugs.
 The most common drug crimes in California are:

 • Possession with intent to sell.
-Being in possession of drugs with the intent to sell those drugs is a much more serious offense than simply having them for personal use.
+Being in possession of drugs with the intent to sell is a much more serious offense than simply having drugs for personal use.
 The severity of this charge will vary depending on the circumstances leading to the arrest, the amount of drugs that were present, and how they were packaged.

 • Transporting drugs.
-Transporting illegal drugs is a crime but again, the charges can vary.
-Penalties will be greater if law enforcement believed that the drugs were being transported so they could be sold.
+Transporting illegal drugs is a crime, but again, the charges can vary.
+Penalties would be greater if law enforcement believed that the drugs were being transported so they could be sold.

 • Possession of drug paraphernalia.
 Drug paraphernalia are tools or instruments that are used to consume illegal drugs.
 The most common paraphernalia include hypodermic needles, pipes, bongs, torches, spoons, and syringes.
 Charges for possession of drug paraphernalia typically accompany other drug charges.